leiwanglsu/geog4057/Lectures/raster.md

 ### Use da.Describe() for raster datasets

 - Like other GIS datasets, raster datasets can be understood by the da.Describe() function
+- The function returns a Describe object, which stores inforamtion as a dictionary with keys correspond to properties
 - The keys from the Describe() function are:
   - bandCount—the number of bands in the raster dataset
   - compressionType—the compression type (LZ77, JPEG, JPEG2000, or None), where compression reduces the size of the file on disk